danimtz/danimtz/README.md

 ### Welcome to my github profile
-#### Here you will find some of my personal projects and courseworks carried out during my degree at the Univrsity of Bath
+Here you will find some of my personal projects mainly involving graphics programming and some courseworks carried out during my degree at the Univrsity of Bath.